naelvis/Kaggle-Presentation/Article/ML Algorithms for reserving.md

 ## Natural Language Processing

 The chapter is titled Natural Language Processing (NLP) because one of the most influential variable, the *ClaimDescription* was analyzed with NLP techniques.

+Google Cloud's natural language API implements the most common techniques (see https://cloud.google.com/natural-language/docs/basics), from overarching sentiment analysis, which describes the overall emotional content of a piece of text, to syntactic analysis, which breaks the text in sentences and tokens to be analyzed singularly.

-However, these techniques could not be fully made use of because in some cases the descriptions had been distorted to a point where the semantics of the language become hardly recognizable.
+ In our case these techniques could not be fully made use of because on the one hand we only had short descriptions available, ruling out e.g. sentiment analysis, and on the other hand the descriptions had often been distorted to a point where the semantics of the language had become hardly recognizable, ruling out syntactic analysis.
 For instance, the description "TO RIGHT LEG RIGHT KNEE" is difficult to interpret.

 ## Modelling with xgboost